Kaworu Nagisa

 Kaworu Nagisa (渚 カヲル, Nagisa Kaworu), real name Tabris (タブリス, Taburisu), is a fictional character from the Neon Genesis Evangelion franchise created by Gainax.
-In the series of the same name, he is the pilot of a giant mecha named Evangelion Unit 02 for the special agency Nerv.
-Kaworu is the seventeenth and final member of a series of enemies which threaten humanity named Angels.
+In the original television series, he is the pilot of a giant mecha named Evangelion Unit 02 for the special agency Nerv, as well as the seventeenth and final member of the Angels which threaten humanity and that Nerv is meant to fight.
 When he arrives at Nerv, he meets Eva-01 pilot Shinji Ikari, showing great affection towards him.
-After revealing his nature as an Angel, he asks Shinji to kill him to allow humanity to survive.
-Kaworu appears in the franchise's animated feature films and related media, video games, the original net animation Petit Eva: Evangelion@School, the Rebuild of Evangelion films, and the manga adaptation by Yoshiyuki Sadamoto.
-He also has a prominent role in Evangelion: 3.0 You Can (Not) Redo, the third film of the Rebuild saga.
+After revealing his nature as an Angel to Shinji, he asks him to kill him to allow humanity to survive.

 The character, originally conceived by Gainax as a cat controlling a boy, was supposed to appear in the series' twenty-second episode.
-After several changes, director Hideaki Anno and screenwriter Akio Satsukawa portrayed him as the last Angel and he was included in the twenty-fourth episode.
+After several changes, director Hideaki Anno and screenwriter Akio Satsukawa decided on him being the last Angel, and he was included in the twenty-fourth episode, "The Beginning and the End, or 'Knockin' on Heaven's Door'".
+He later re-appears in subsequent works in the franchise, including the Rebuild of Evangelion films, video games, the original net animation Petit Eva: Evangelion@School, and the manga adaptation by Yoshiyuki Sadamoto.
+His role is notably significantly expanded in Evangelion: 3.0 You Can (Not) Redo, the third film of the Rebuild saga.

-Although Kaworu only appeared in one episode, the character was popular with audiences and animation enthusiasts and topped popularity polls.
-Some critics disliked his ambiguity, his lack of clarity, and the undertones of his relationship with Shinji; others praised his personality, finding him open, affectionate and sociable.
-His role in the film Evangelion 3.0 also attracted the attention of critics, with reviewers generally appreciating his relationship with Shinji.
-Merchandise, particularly action figures, based on Kaworu have been released.
+Although he only appears in a single episode of the original series, Kaworu significantly alters the narrative, in particular Shinji's character, and proved popular with audiences and animation enthusiasts, topping popularity polls.
+An ambiguous character by design, Kaworu's nature both narratively and thematically has been widely debated, and he polarized critics, with some disliking his ambiguity and the romantic undertones of his relationship with Shinji, while others praised his personality, finding him to be open, affectionate and sociable.
+His prominent role in Evangelion 3.0 also attracted attention, with reviewers generally appreciating his relationship with Shinji.
+Merchandise based on Kaworu has been released, particularly action figures.

 Conception

-Akio Satsukawa, a screenwriter who contributed to the writing of the series' twenty-fourth episode, "The Beginning and the End, or 'Knockin' on Heaven's Door'", chose Kaworu's name.
-Satsukawa opted for the surname Nagisa (Japanese for "shore"), an homage to Japanese director Nagisa Ōshima.
-The choice of a term related to the sea allowed him to connect to the names of other series' characters inspired by Imperial Japanese Navy ships and nami (波) in the surname of character Rei Ayanami.
+Akio Satsukawa, a screenwriter who contributed to writing for the series' twenty-fourth episode, "The Beginning and the End, or 'Knockin' on Heaven's Door'", chose Kaworu's name.
+He opted for the surname Nagisa (Japanese for "shore") as a homage to Japanese director Nagisa Ōshima.
+The choice of a term related to the sea allowed him to connect to the names of other series' characters inspired by Imperial Japanese Navy ships and nami (波) in the surname of Rei Ayanami.
 The name Kaworu was not written with the contemporary spelling カオル (Kaoru) with the katakana オ (o), but with the archaic character ヲ (wo).
-The kanji nagisa (渚) was chosen for his graphic connection with the katakana shi (シ) and the kanji sha (者), a detail referring to the Japanese title of the episode: "The Final Messenger" (最後のシ者, Saigo no shisha).
+The kanji nagisa (渚) was chosen for its connection with the katakana shi (シ) and the kanji sha (者), a detail referring to the Japanese title of the episode: "The Final Messenger" (最後のシ者, Saigo no shisha).
 Satsukawa then created a pun with the phoneme shisha, which can mean "messenger" (使者) or "dead" (死者).